PlumHound/PlumHound/README.md

 * Use PlumHound to Report

 # Known Issues
-- Python 3.10 causes some issues - Upated checker to WARN users if 3.10 is detected.
+- Python 3.10 causes some issues - Updated checker to WARN users if 3.10 is detected.
 - Reporting in Window may have some unexpected results. https://github.com/PlumHound/PlumHound/issues/19#issue-750128037

 # Collaboration